google-research/deeplab2/g3doc/projects/axial_deeplab.md

 would like to train those models by yourself, please find the corresponding config files under this [directory](../../configs/cityscapes/axial_deeplab).

-All the reported results are obtained by a *single-scale* inference and *ImageNet-1K* pretrained checkpoints.
+All the reported results are obtained by *single-scale* inference and *ImageNet-1K* pretrained checkpoints.

 Backbone | Output stride | Output resolution | PQ [*] | mIoU [*] | PQ [**] | mIoU [**] | AP<sup>Mask</sup> [**]